Culinary Teacher, Chat Potato

 Daniel’s career started at the Stokehouse, St Kilda before moving to Longrain as Sous Chef.
 In 2010 he was recruited by Paul Wilson to assist in opening the Newmarket Hotel as Senior Chef.
 Four years later he was the Executive Chef of this hotel and the Acland Cantina.
 He is currently the Head Chef at POW Kitchen in St Kilda.

 As a past winner of the Age Young Chef of the Year, Daniel's experiences include New York, Melbourne's Blake's Cafeteria and Arintji.
-He is also the proud owner of Huxtaburger and its offshoots.
+Daniel was owner and head chef of Huxtable, the acclaimed Smith street restaurant.
+He is now the proud owner of Huxtaburger and its offshoots.

 Head Chef, Bellota Wine Bar